Research

 Broadly, I am interested how minds shape worlds and how worlds shape minds.
 In practice, this broad interest gets me to explore connections between cognition, oppression, imagination, language, arts, and more.
 I like to do these explorations with other people and across disciplines.

-Cognition and Oppression
+Cognition and Oppression Link to heading

 My current primary research project is on objects and spaces where cognition meets oppression.
 Cognitive scientists argue that the way we think and act depend on the world around us.
 Social theorists argue that the world around us cannot be separated from oppressive systems such as racism, sexism, and ableism.
-While cognitive scientists typically talk about the sunny side of extending our cognition beyond our brains, there is also a dark side to these cognitive extensions in an unjust world.
-While social theorists typically attend to the dynamic interactions between the psychological and the social that constitute oppressive systems, the feedback loop must further include how the material shapes the psychological.
+While cognitive scientists typically talk about the bright side of extending our cognition beyond our brains, there is also a dark side to these cognitive extensions in an unjust world.
+While social theorists typically attend to the dynamic interactions between the psychological and the social that constitute oppressive systems, the feedback loop must further include how the material directly shapes the psychological.

-Experimental Philosophy
+Experimental Philosophy Link to heading

-I sometimes use empirical tools such as linguistic corpora and psychological experiments.
+I use empirical tools such as linguistic corpora and psychological experiments.
 My earlier works are on social aesthetic cognition.
 My recent works are on controversies about terms like ‘racist’, which condemn attitudes in relation to oppression.